gillianlaming/CalendarCpp/Lab5/Lab5/ReadMe.txt

 Describe your implementation?
 How does it support easy extensibility of the project in the future?
 How is the singleton pattern used to enforce only a sigle TODO list instance?

+For our ToDo List, we created an entirely separate interface.
+Essentially, a Task is a displayable component and is a child of a todo list (a calendar componenet).
+In our calendar interface, if the user switches to ToDo view, a ToDoListInterface is created and they are brought to their options of addidng or completing tasks.
+It uses the same operator< as events do for sorting (see error explanantion) and the singleton pattern ensures that there is only one todo list at a time because the build todo function will only build if one does not already exist.